cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 The fourth step is an interview with the hiring manager.
 This signals that you are close to getting an offer.
 The hiring manager could invite you to a coffee or lunch.
-She just wants to make sure that **you are a good add for the team** (i.e., just double checking that you're not an asshole).
+She just wants to make sure that **you are a good addition for the team** (i.e., just double checking that you're not an asshole).

 # Offer